-In the 'Global > Precipitation domains > General', the other adjustable parameters in the 'Microstructure parameters' section are:
+In the 'Global > Precipitation domains > Structure', the other adjustable parameters in the 'Microstructure parameters' section are:

-- Subgrain diameter.
+- Grain size elongation factor, i.e. aspect ratio of grains.
+This is useful in, for example, extruded structures, in which grains tend to be elongated in the direction of extrusion. - Subgrain diameter.
 Subgrains are structures such as the packets and blocks of martensite in prior austenite grains, or polygonised structures formed during recovery of cold-worked materials.
-In the 'Global > Phase status > Nucl. sites' tab, subgrain boundaries as well as grain boundaries, can be selected as nucleation sites. - Elongation factor for grains (on the right of the 'grain diameter [m]' field), i.e. aspect ratio of grains.
-This is useful in, for example, extruded structures, in which grains tend to be elongated in the direction of extrusion. - Elongation factor for subgrains (on the right of the 'subgrain diameter [m]' field): analogous to the grain size elongation factor, for subgrains.
+In the 'Global > Phase status > Nucleation' tab, subgrain boundaries as well as grain boundaries, can be selected as nucleation sites. - Subgrain size elongation factor: analogous to the grain size elongation factor, for subgrains.

 Re-open 'Global > Phase status > Nucl. sites'.
-In the 'Nucleation sites' section select 'subgrain boundary' in addition to 'grain boundary' for M23C6_P0, to allow this phase to nucleate on subgrain as well as grain boundaries.
+In the 'Nucleation sites' section select 'subgrain boundary' in addition to 'grain boundary' for M23C6\P0, to allow this phase to nucleate on subgrain as well as grain boundaries.